lammps/lammps/doc/src/fix_shake.rst

 The types may be given as type labels *only* if there is no atom, bond, or angle type label named *b*, *a*, *t*, or *m* defined in the simulation.
-In that is the case, type labels cannot be used as constraint type index with these two fixes because the type labels would be incorrectly treated as a new type of constraint instead.
+If that is the case, type labels cannot be used as constraint type index with these two fixes, because the type labels would be incorrectly treated as a new type of constraint instead.
 Thus, LAMMPS will print a warning and type label handling is disabled and numeric types must be used.

 For all constraints, a particular bond is only constrained if *both* atoms in the bond are in the group specified with the SHAKE fix.